 (b) The Chief of Police or his/her designated representative shall have the authority, when reasonably necessary, to prohibit or restrict the parking of vehicles along a street or highway or part thereof constituting part of the route of a parade.
 The Chief of Police, traffic engineer or other designated city officer shall post signs to such effect, and it shall be unlawful for any person to park or leave unattended any vehicle in violation thereof.

 13-2-114.
 Regulations for Public Property Adjacent to Parade Routes.

-The following apply to public property adjoining parade routes and staging areas for parades and it is unlawful and a Class B misdemeanor for any person to violate these provisions:
+The following regulations apply to public property adjoining parade routes and staging areas for parades.
+A violation of the following regulations is punishable as an infraction.